knetikmedia/knetikcloud-csharp-net20-client/docs/CampaignsChallengesApi.md

 <a name="createchallengeactivitytemplate"></a>
 # **CreateChallengeActivityTemplate**
-> ModelTemplateResource CreateChallengeActivityTemplate (ModelTemplateResource challengeActivityTemplateResource)
+> TemplateResource CreateChallengeActivityTemplate (TemplateResource challengeActivityTemplateResource)

 Create a challenge activity template